 In the standard "therapeutic hour," which typically lasts only 45 to 50 minutes, a frustrating phenomenon often occurs: the "doorknob phenomenon."
-Just as the patient touches the doorknob to leave, they finally drop their guard and share the most vital piece of information.
-By shifting the paradigm toward extended sessions—ranging from 60 to 90 minutes—we can often move toward more timely positive change.
+Just as the patient touches the doorknob to leave, their guard drops, and something important comes to the surface, but without the time to process it!

-While shorter sessions are often a byproduct of administrative convenience, longer blocks align more naturally with human biology and the mechanics of deep psychological change.
+Shorter sessions are most often a byproduct of administrative demands (e.g. back-to-back appointments and paperwork), longer blocks align more naturally with human biology and the mechanics of deeper psychological change.

 The human brain does not operate on a 50-minute clock.

-In a typical 50-minute therapy session, the patient often spends the first 20 minutes "warming up" and circumnavigating the important emotional issues inside.
-That leaves only 20 minutes for deep work before wrapping up (10 minutes).
-By adding a mere 10 minutes to the session, we are adding 50% more time for deeper work to occur before the session is over.
+In a typical 50-minute therapy session, the client often spends the first 10 minutes "warming up" and circumnavigating the important emotional issues inside.
+That leaves only 30 minutes for deep work before wrapping up (10 minutes).
+By adding a mere 10 minutes to the session duration, we are adding 30% more time for deeper work to occur before the session is over.

-Neuroscience has shown that for a core belief or traumatic memory to change, it must be "unlocked" and then rewritten—a process known as Memory Reconsolidation.
+Neuroscience has shown that for a core belief or problematic emotional reflex to change, it must be "unlocked" and then rewritten—a process known as Memory Reconsolidation.

-Intensive Short-Term Dynamic Psychotherapy (ISTDP) has long utilized extended sessions and more focused pressure in the therapy room to achieve results in months that would normally take years.
+Intensive Short-Term Dynamic Psychotherapy (ISTDP) has long utilized extended sessions and more focused pressure in the therapy room to achieve results more quickly.

-By identifying the patient’s resistance early, and then staying with it throughout the extended session, the therapist can help the patient move past the "defensive" layer to reach the "unconscious therapeutic alliance."
+By identifying the client’s resistance early, and then staying with it throughout the extended session, the therapist can help the patient move past the "defensive" layer to reach the "unconscious therapeutic alliance."

-By investing in longer, more intensive sessions, we can increase the likelihood of catalyzing biological requirements for lasting psychological change.
+By investing in longer, more intensive sessions, we can increase the likelihood of catalyzing neuronal requirements for lasting psychological change.

 Supporting References